| Osiris, Asar From

 had advanced to a comparatively high state of

+civilization and mental development.
 The oldest authorities for the religious views of the

 ancient Egyptians are the "Pyramid Texts,"